LGBTQ culture in Leeds: Leeds Freedom Bridge

-Plans to repaint the railway bridge over Lower Briggate in rainbow colours, reflecting the design of the LGBT pride flag, were announced in September 2016 by LGBT activist and Leeds campaigner Thomas Wales after the project had remained in the LGBT political wilderness for years.
+Plans to repaint the railway bridge over Lower Briggate in rainbow colours, reflecting the design of the LGBT pride flag, were announced in September 2016 by LGBT activist and Wakefield-based campaigner Thomas Wales after the project had remained in the LGBT political wilderness for years.
 Work was completed by Network Rail in February 2017 and Councillor Jonathan Pryor said, "This bridge represents a tremendous show of support for the city’s LGBT community.
 Not only will the Leeds Freedom Bridge be an eye-catching addition ... it will also make a huge statement to our many visitors.
 We embrace and celebrate diversity and the contribution it makes to ensuring Leeds is such a warm, welcoming and successful city".

-The term Freedom Bridge was coined by fellow LGBT campaigner and community website editor Ross McCusker who took inspiration from San Francisco artist Gilbert Baker's Freedom Flag.

 Recreation

 The tourist information service Visit Leeds promotes LGBT tourism, including nightlife, and produces a Leeds LGBT* Map.
-Among the LGBT-friendly venues it lists in the city centre are The Viaduct Showbar, The New Penny, Blayd’s Bar, Wharf Chambers, Tunnel, The Bridge, Queens Court and Bar Fibre.
+Among the LGBT-friendly venues it lists in the city centre are The Viaduct Showbar, The New Penny, Blayd's Bar, Wharf Chambers, Tunnel, The Bridge, Queens Court and Bar Fibre.
 The latter two co-host popular Bank Holiday 'Courtyard Parties' during the summer.

 LGBT-inclusive sports clubs are numerous in Leeds.
 The athletics club Leeds FrontRunners describes itself as "an all-inclusive club, welcoming anyone who identifies as LGBT*, their friends and even people who just love running and are happy to look beyond labels".
 The Yorkshire Terriers Football Club was one of the first gay-friendly teams to be established in the UK.
 Leeds Hunters Rugby is an inclusive rugby club which aims to provide a safe environment for any adult male to play Rugby Union irrespective of race, sexual orientation, ethnicity and level of fitness or experience, and any person over the age of 18 to access touch rugby.
 The club was established in 2016 and train in North Leeds.
 Marching Out Together is the Leeds United FC supporters group for LGBTQ fans; they were officially endorsed by the club in 2017.

 Leeds has its own Queer Film Festival, which first took place in 2005, then 2010, and annually since 2013.
 As well as screening films such as The Watermelon Woman and Set It Off, the event has included talks, zine-making and letter-writing workshops.

 The gay lifestyle magazine Bent was published in Leeds.

 The LGBT community website #gayyorkshire is based in Leeds and helps to promote the Leeds LGBT night-time economy, organisations and events as well as providing other LGBT information from across the wider county of Yorkshire.